ava-labs/hypersdk/README.md

 	// users don't need to have a large balance to call an [Action] (must prepay fee before execution).
 	MaxComputeUnits(Rules) uint64

-	// OutputsWarpMessage indicates whether an [Action] will produce a warp message, and if so how many
+	// OutputsWarpMessage indicates whether an [Action] will produce a warp message.
+The max size
-	// chunks it will take to store it.
+	// of any warp message is [MaxOutgoingWarpChunks].
-	OutputsWarpMessage() (uint16, bool)
+	OutputsWarpMessage()  bool

 	// StateKeys is a full enumeration of all database keys that could be touched during execution
 	// of an [Action].
 This is used to prefetch state and will be used to parallelize execution (making